-Towards the later stages of World War ii Kubovy began voicing his criticism not only within internal wjc circles but also among broad sectors of the wjc membership and Jewish public – such as during the wartime wjc conference in November 1944 in Atlantic City.
+Towards the later stages of World War ii, Kubovy began voicing his criticism not only within internal wjc circles but also among broad sectors of the wjc membership and Jewish public – such as during the wartime wjc conference in November 1944 in Atlantic City.
 With delegates from twenty-six countries in attendance, this was the first international wjc conference to take place since the war, and the Holocaust, had begun.
 The delegates included representatives from the United States, Palestine, South America, and European countries liberated from Nazi occupation, as well as Jewish community representatives who had managed to escape from countries and regions still under Nazi control.
 A total of 1,500 participants who attended the opening event heard speeches by Stephen Wise and Nahum Goldman.
 The conference took place in the shadow of shocking news reports about the scale of loss, and with the slaughter in Europe still ongoing.
 Kubovy was one of the keynote speakers at the conference, which took place shortly after the massive slaughter of Hungarian Jewry.
 His remarks reflect the inherent complexity for American Jewish philanthropic organizations of pursuing rescue efforts within the reality of a worldwide war and in the face of powerful bureaucratic and military institutions.
 With chilling honesty, Kubovy related the inability of the wjc and his own department to stop or even reduce the mass slaughter of European Jewry.
 Speaking in his capacity as chairman of the wjc Rescue Department during World War ii, he said,

 The time has not yet come to draw up the balance sheet of the rescue efforts in which the World Jewish Congress has been engaged since the outbreak of this war for survival.
 To the minds of many, the very thought of a balance sheet still to be drawn up, may appear a tragic paradox.
 To them the balance sheet exists, indelibly written in the facts and figures of the extermination.
 Our inability to halt, even to slow down the most terrible catastrophe in our history, has been total.
 To what extent was it actually possible to save Europe’s Jews from Germany’s determination to annihilate them?
 To what extent have we had a share in the rescue of those who survived?
 Two facts must weigh heavily against us in the scales: The immense discrepancy between the instruments of death and the instruments of salvation and our inability to move the United Nations to take any serious chances in order to save the Jewish people from destruction.
 The Jewish people had no agency for rescue, it had relief agencies.
 And years passed before the fundamental difference was realized between relief and rescue, between instruments intended to distribute alms, food and clothing in normal times, and a machinery aiming at snatching away human lives from inexorable and powerfully armed killers.
 The explanation is to be found in the incredibility to the normal human mind of the German determination to exterminate our people.